-A prescriptive de-identification standard specifies an algorithmic procedure that - if followed - results in data that are de-identified to an established benchmark.
+A prescriptive de-identification standard specifies an algorithmic procedure that - if followed - results in data that are de-identified to a previously established benchmark.
+This approach focuses on the process of de-identification rather than on the specific properties of the de-identified data.

-The "Safe Harbor" method of the HIPAA Privacy Rule [3] is an example of a prescriptive de-identification standard.
-The intent of the Safe Harbor method is to "provide covered en-1429 tities with a simple method to determine if the information is adequately de-identified" [89].
-1430 It does this by specifying that health information is considered to be de-identified through 1431 the removal of 18 kinds of identifiers and the assurance that the entity does not have actual knowledge that the remaining information can be used to identify an individual who is the 1433 subject of the information.
+The Safe Harbor method of the HIPAA Privacy Rule [3] is an example of a prescriptive deidentification standard.
+The intent of the Safe Harbor method is to "provide covered entities with a simple method to determine if the information is adequately de-identified" [118].
+It does this by specifying that health information is considered to be de-identified through the removal of 18 kinds of identifiers and the explicit assurance that the entity does not have actual knowledge that the remaining information can be used to identify an individual who is the subject of the information.
 Once de-identified, the dataset is no longer subject to HIPAA privacy, security, and breach notification regulations.
-Nevertheless, "a covered entity may 1435 require the recipient of de-identified information to enter into a data use agreement to ac-1436 cess files with known disclosure risk" [89].
-1437
+Nevertheless, "a covered entity may require the recipient of de-identified information to enter into a data use agreement to access files with known disclosure risk" [118].